Gamelab-Istanbul/NgdroidApp/README.md

 # NgdroidApp
 We teach game programming here in Gamelab Istanbul (http://gamelab.istanbul) and in 2 universities.
 We created this simple Java framework to use in the classes.
 Thus, instead of spending time with configuring Android, the students can start to write their game codes asap.

 The framework is an Android Studio project.
-You can fork it, and then you can clone your fork to your computer via the Android Studio.
+You can fork it, and then, you can clone your fork into your computer via the Android Studio.

 The framework has got;